By Joe Brettell, ,

 Published May 07, 2015

-Joe Brettell is a former Capitol Hill Press Secretary who currently serves as a GOP consultant.
+Joe Brettell is a former Capitol Hill Press Secretary and currently a GOP consultant.